Jer542/epic-timer/README.md

 # epic-timer
-A timer application, written in python
+A timer app, written in python